The Perfect World with Big Dogs

 Critical Socialization Window Activities

-Here is a list of 30 socialization activities I did with Junior and Sulley before they turned 16 weeks:
+Here is a list of 30 puppy socialization activities I did with Junior and Sulley before they turned 16 weeks:

 - Greeted neighbors/friends ringing our doorbell, knocking on our door, and/or coming in our home